<< Yesterday

 Library of Congress - Harris & Ewing Photograph Collection

 1921 At the Polo Grounds, Dave Bancroft hits for the cycle when he singles in the first, triples in the third, homers in the fifth, and doubles in the sixth in the Giants' 8-3 victory over the Phillies.
-According to a news report of the contest, the 30-year-old New York shortstop faints returning to the bench after running around the bases for his inside-the-park home run but returned to the field to complete the rare event in the next frame.
+According to a news report of the contest, the 30-year-old New York shortstop faints after returning to the bench after running around the bases for his inside-the-park home run but returns to the field to complete the rare event in the next frame.

 1941 In New York's 7-2 loss to the Tigers at Yankee Stadium, Phil Rizzuto's round-tripper off Dizzy Trout leading off the seventh-inning extends the team's consecutive-game home run streak to 17, the twenty-eighth in that span of games, also a record.
 The historic homer, which ties the major league record established by Detroit, is only the light-hitting shortstop's second career home run.